Emurgo/Emurgo-Research/ergo/Governance-Stake-Slashing-Pool-Spec.md

 The [Epoch Preparation](<#Stage-Epoch-Preparation>) box with the new datapoint

 #### Output #2+
-Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the margin of error, plus an extra payment box to the collector (meaning the collector can get 1 or 2 payment boxes depending if they provide accurate data).
+Payment boxes which are holding Ergs that are sent to each oracle who successfully provided a datapoint within the outlier range, plus an extra payment box to the collector (meaning the collector can get 1 or 2 payment boxes depending if they provide accurate data).

 The amount of Ergs inside each payment box is equal to `[Oracle Payout Price]` which is held in R7 of the [Live Epoch](<#Stage-Live-Epoch>) box.